patinkaew/sde.txt/README.md

 We use model checkpoint from DDPM model included in [PyTorch pretrained Diffusion Models](https://github.com/pesser/pytorch_diffusion) repository.
 We use config file, inclduing noise scheduling from [Denoising Diffusion Implicit Models (DDIM)](https://github.com/ermongroup/ddim).
 For real image references, we use pytorch dataloader and PIL to convert to PNG images.

 ### CELEBA-HQ, LSUN Bedroom, and LSUN Church
-We use model chekpoints and config file from [SDEdit: Image Synthesis and Editing with Stochastic Differential Equations](https://github.com/ermongroup/SDEdit).
+We use model chekpoints and config files from [SDEdit: Image Synthesis and Editing with Stochastic Differential Equations](https://github.com/ermongroup/SDEdit).

 ### Development
 We write prototype codes in jupyter notebooks and we would like to thank the tutorial [Google Cloud Setup and Tutorial](https://github.com/cs231n/gcloud) from CS 231N: Convolutional Neural Networks for Visiual Recognition class at Stanford University.